Natxo09/CS2Server-Creator/README.md

 ---

-If you need further assistance or have questions, contact me directly.
+Any issues, please refer to the [issues](https://github.com/Natxo09/CS2Server-Creator/issues) section or contact us directly.